-At any time in the lesson sequence, or after you have finished the five days of lessons, you may want to do other literacy activities with the class to deepen the students' understanding of The Farmer's Wife and to build literacy skills.
+At any time in the lesson sequence, or after you have finished the five days of lessons, you may want to do other literacy activities with the class to deepen the students' understanding of The Silly Chicken and to build literacy skills.
 You can use the activities in this section for these purposes.
 (Some of them are part of the lesson plans above but can be used again at any time.)
-These are most appropriate for young children who are just beginning to read and write.
+These are most appropriate for young children who are in the early stages of reading and writing.
 Choose the ones that you think are best for your students.
 You can do any of these activities more than once if you think the students need more practice and will enjoy the repetition.